shawm11/oz-auth-php/docs/api-reference.md

 ### `app($path, $options)`

-Request a protected resource using a shared application ticket.
+Request a protected resource using an application ticket that is automatically retrieved (if it has not been previously retrieved) using the application credentials given in the `Connection` settings. **ONLY FOR THE RSVP AND USER CREDENTIALS FLOWS.**

 Returns an array that contains the following: